 3D Scanner Accuracy vs. Price

-3D scan accuracy varies considerably between technologies, and higher accuracy comes at a higher cost.
+Scan accuracy varies considerably between scanner technologies, and higher accuracy generally comes at a higher cost.
 The required tolerances of your final part can be a helpful guide for determining your accuracy requirements for a 3D scanner.

-With accuracy in the range of 0.1 mm or better, laser and structured light scanners are a good fit alongside high resolution 3D printers.
-Formlabs Form 3 stereolithography (SLA) 3D printers (such as the Form 3+) produce parts at a similar accuracy, and with a similar printable area to the scan volume of many desktop laser 3D scanners.
+With accuracy in the range of 0.1 mm or better, laser and structured light scanners are a good fit for professional applications and alongside high-resolution 3D printers.
+Formlabs stereolithography (SLA) 3D printers (such as the Form 3+) produce parts at a similar accuracy, and with a similar printable area, to the scan volume of many desktop 3D scanners.

-Besides the accuracy between measured points and their actual location, 3D scanning systems also vary in terms of resolution, which is the distance between captured points at a given scan distance.
+Besides the accuracy between measured points and their actual location, scanners also vary in terms of resolution, which is the distance between captured points at a given scan distance.
 This means that details on the scanned object that are smaller than the scanner’s resolution won’t be captured.
 For example, a highly accurate 3D scanner with a lower resolution might detect the general shape of jewelry on a statue, but not clearly show individual details on a ring or necklace.
 Depending on your project requirements, this may or may not be a dealbreaker.

 3D Scanner Volume and Coverage